metacpan/metacpan-cpan-extracted/distros/L/List-AllUtils/README.md

 string, and no warning will be produced.
 It is left as-is in the returned list.
 Subsequent `undef` values are still considered identical to the first, and will be removed.

+## uniqint

+    my @subset = uniqint @values

+_Since version 1.55._

+Filters a list of values to remove subsequent duplicates, as judged by an integer numerical equality test.
+Preserves the order of unique elements, and retains the first value of any duplicate set.
+Values in the returned list will be coerced into integers.

+    my $count = uniqint @values

+In scalar context, returns the number of elements that would have been returned as a list.

+Note that `undef` is treated much as other numerical operations treat it; it compares equal to zero but additionally produces a warning if such warnings are enabled (`use warnings 'uninitialized';`).
+In addition, an `undef` in the returned list is coerced into a numerical zero, so that the entire list of values returned by `uniqint` are well-behaved as integers.

 ## uniqnum